lubianat/phd_thesis/manuscript.md

 - 2.4.3.
 States, identities, fates, attractors and phenotypical continuity
 - 2.4.4.
 A pragmatic definition of cell type
 - 2.4.4.1.
 3+1 rules for defining one type
+- 2.4.4.1.1 Cell types must have explicit definitions
+- 2.4.4.1.2 Cell types must have a taxonomic scope
+- 2.4.4.1.3 Cell types must be useful
+- 2.4.4.1.4 Cell types should be inserted in an ontology
 - 2.4.4.2.
 Names for different classes of types
+- 2.4.4.2.1 The cell archetype
+- 2.4.4.2.2 The sensu stricto cell type
+- 2.4.4.2.3 The infratype
+- 2.4.4.2.4 The technotype
 - 2.4.4.3.
 Logical implications of the definition
 - 2.4.4.4.
 Practical implications of the definition
 - 2.4.4.5.
 Less-strict, literature based definitions for immediate use